anderson-aristotle/react/README.md

 - The JSX creates a DOM element with whatever you put in the `return ()` statement.
 - Your component reads this and renders a movie heading (or multiple???).

+### Code-along: React Developer Tools

+The regular Chrome inspector can still be useful to us when working with React, but it has some limitations.
+For one, it won't show us which components were looking at.
+Also, once we start to use props and state in our applications, we'll want a way to view those directly.

+There's a Chrome extension called [React Dev Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) that can help us achieve all that and more!
+Let's install it now, then use it to inspect the simple app we've already created.

 ### Lab: JSX play time!

 Play around for 5 minutes adding different things to the `return` section of